carpentries-incubator/machine-learning-librarians-archivists/_episodes/04-managing-data-bias.md

 > {: .solution}
 {: .challenge}

 Data is never neutral.
-In the simplest of terms, the very act of demarcating a chunk of data, no matter the size, for use in training a model exposes the fallacy that datasets can ever be neutral.
+In the simplest of terms, the very act of demarcating a chunk of data, no matter the size, for use in training a model exposes the fallacy that dataset construction can ever be fully neutral.
 A decision is always being made about what is included and what is not and those decisions can create data bias whether intended or not.
 But more than this, data, as opposed to numbers, is about people.

 > "It’s all too easy to forget that data is about human beings and their behaviors.
 Data is not an abstraction….Data encodes the stories of our lives, capturing not only our tastes and interests but also our hopes and fears.
 Data isn’t an abstract idea or a set of numbers or qualitative responses.
 It can be and is, ultimately, human. (reference)"
 >

 >## Note
 >
-> Data bias here is not to be confused with the "bias term" also used in machine learning https://developers.google.com/machine-learning/glossary#bias-math or statistical terms such as bias-variance trade-off https://en.wikipedia.org/wiki/Bias%E2%80%93variance_tradeoff.
+> Data bias here is not to be confused with the ["bias term"] (https://developers.google.com/machine-learning/glossary#bias-math) also used in machine learning or statistical terms such as [bias-variance trade-off] (https://en.wikipedia.org/wiki/Bias%E2%80%93variance_tradeoff).
 {: .callout}

 ## Common examples of data bias

-Let's take a closer look at some common types of bias that may manifest in the undertaking of machine learning approaches at your institution:
+Let's now take a closer look at some common types of bias that may manifest in the undertaking of machine learning approaches at your institution.
+This is of course only a small handful of potential sources of bias that may affect our judgment and skew a model's predictions.
+It's important for model builders to be vigilant about finding and remedying bias wherever it may in the machine learning pipeline where possible.

 |Type|Definition|Example|
 |----|----|----|